timperrett/riakka/README.md

 To be done
 ----------

- - Much better support of the (known) HTTP API, including schemas (read/write masks), allow_mult, specifying N/R/W values and datastore info.
+ - Much better support of the (known) HTTP API, including schemas (read/write masks), allow_mult, specifying R/W values and datastore info.
- - Support for entities, transparent serialization/deserialization to/from JSON.
+ - Support for entities (as well as plain structs made up of Lists, Tuples, etc => all things convertable to JObject), transparent serialization/deserialization to/from JSON.
 Should be not a big deal, as lift-json supports it wonderfully.
  - Make concepts more straightforward, improve documentation and test coverage, as usual.

 Needless to say, fork and send pull requests.
 And make use of Github's issue tracker, too.